 Make the cupcake base

-In a small bowl, combine the egg replacer powder and water and mix until combined.
+- In a small bowl, combine the arrowroot powder and water and mix until combined.
 Set aside.

-In a large mixing bowl beat the non-dairy butter for 30 seconds or until light and fluffy.
+- In a large mixing bowl beat the non-dairy butter for 30 seconds or until light and fluffy.
 Add in the sugar and beat until well combined.
-Add in the egg replacer mixture and vanilla and beat just until combined.
+Add in the arrowroot mixture and vanilla and beat just until combined.

 Prepare the matcha tea frosting

-Add in the matcha powder and beat until it is well combined.
-Place the frosting in a piping bag fitted with a desired tip, pipe and enjoy!
+- Add in the matcha powder and beat until it is well combined.
+Place the frosting in a piping bag fitted with a desired tip then pipe each cupcake.

 I followed this recipe to make my birthday cake during quarantine.
 It's so simple, yet so rewarding.
 I used 2 eggs instead of egg replacer, since I am not vegan, and the cake came out amazingly.
 The texture of mine was dense (similar to the density/consistency of a Georgetown cupcake for reference.)
 The frosting is divine.
 I ran out of coconut oil when I got to making the frosting and ended up having to use butter.
 While it was tasty, I can only imagine how much better it would have tasted with coconut oil.
 Thank you!